Cool People

 We scare ourselves within the private confines of a looming deadline or project weight - with a screaming, nagging, fearful voice that only we hear.
 Yes, like a dog whistle, and it’s as loud as a police siren sometimes.
 We’re also taught to question conventional wisdom and turn over details for accuracy and truth.

-Improv comedy, I’m delighted to say, is the polar opposite of the writer experience. (
+Improv comedy, I’m delighted to say, is the polar opposite of the writer experience. (read the whole post)

 I'll Take The Center Square For The Win